-Have you been waiting for a single procedure to address your multiple dental concerns without breaking your budget?
-You can save up to 70% of the cost of dental treatments by choosing Full Mouth Restorations in Cambodia.
+You can save up to 70% of the cost of dental care by choosing Full Mouth Restorations in Cambodia.
+Typically the treatment options can involve Dental Implants like all-on-4, orDental Crowns, and Bridges.

 Full mouth restoration is also called as full mouth rehabilitation or reconstruction.
 It is a dental process of rebuilding or restoring all the teeth in a patient’s mouth.